greeeen-dev/zen-classic-mod/README.md

 # Zen Classic Mod
+> [!WARNING]
+> Zen Classic Mod is not compatible with the Beta version.
+Things may not work as intended.
+>
+> I will be making this compatible with Beta in the coming days.

 Send your Zen Browser back to the 1.0.0-a days for a feeling of nostalgia.
 Tested on 1.0.1-a.22.

 ![](https://github.com/greeeen-dev/zen-classic-mod/blob/main/image.png?raw=true)